BitMEX/api-connectors/auto-generated/python/docs/OrderApi.md

 orig_cl_ord_id = 'orig_cl_ord_id_example' # str | Client Order ID.
 See POST /order. (optional)
 cl_ord_id = 'cl_ord_id_example' # str | Optional new Client Order ID, requires `origClOrdID`. (optional)
 simple_order_qty = 1.2 # float | Deprecated: simple orders are not supported after 2018/10/26 (optional)
-order_qty = 8.14 # float | Optional order quantity in units of the instrument (i.e. contracts, for spot it is the base currency in minor currency (e.g. XBt quantity for XBT)). (optional) simple_leaves_qty = 1.2 # float | Deprecated: simple orders are not supported after 2018/10/26 (optional) leaves_qty = 8.14 # float | Optional leaves quantity in units of the instrument (i.e. contracts, for spot it is the base currency in minor currency (e.g. XBt quantity for XBT)).
+order_qty = 56 # int | Optional order quantity in units of the instrument (i.e. contracts, for spot it is the base currency in minor currency (e.g. XBt quantity for XBT)). (optional) simple_leaves_qty = 1.2 # float | Deprecated: simple orders are not supported after 2018/10/26 (optional) leaves_qty = 56 # int | Optional leaves quantity in units of the instrument (i.e. contracts, for spot it is the base currency in minor currency (e.g. XBt quantity for XBT)).
 Useful for amending partially filled orders. (optional) price = 1.2 # float | Optional limit price for 'Limit', 'StopLimit', and 'LimitIfTouched' orders. (optional) stop_px = 1.2 # float | Optional trigger price for 'Stop', 'StopLimit', 'MarketIfTouched', and 'LimitIfTouched' orders.
 Use a price below the current price for stop-sell orders and buy-if-touched orders. (optional) peg_offset_value = 1.2 # float | Optional trailing offset from the current price for 'Stop', 'StopLimit', 'MarketIfTouched', and 'LimitIfTouched' orders; use a negative offset for stop-sell orders and buy-if-touched orders.
 Optional offset from the peg price for 'Pegged' orders. (optional)